Essential Components of a Cyber Incident Response Plan Template

 Before you download our security incident response plan template, please take a moment and read our guidance on the components of an effective cyber response plan.

-As specialists in cyber incident response and information security crisis management and creators of the leading Cyber Incident Planning & Response training certified by the UK-Government's NCSC, the advice in this blog is from the years of experience in training, providing consultancy and mastery in cyber incident management.
+As specialists in cyber incident response and information security crisis management and creators of the leading NCSC Assured Training in Cyber Incident Planning & Response, the advice in this blog is from years of experience in training, providing consultancy and mastery in effective incident management.

 To condense all the years' experience in a few sentences - Most cyber incident response plans and cyber incident response plan templates are simply UNFIT for purpose.
 The response procedures hardly ever prepare the organisation for a cyber security incident, data breach or ransomware attack that's likely to happen to them.
 That's usually because many templates are: